 Currently, one of the OpenRazer team members is rewriting OpenRazer to handle everything in userspace, which will eliminate the dependency on DKMS drivers for GNU/Linux.
 This rewrite uses hidapi and is making excellent progress, but is still in early development.

-Once OpenRazer is fully compatible with Windows and Mac, Polychromatic will be able to support Windows and macOS.
+Once OpenRazer is fully compatible with Windows and Mac, Polychromatic can look at supporting Windows and macOS.

 Are other LED peripherals supported, such as Logitech or Corsair?

 Not at the moment.
 The software has been heavily designed around the OpenRazer daemon, and it would be very messy to bolt on other brands or daemons with the current codebase.
 Potentially, this may be supported in the distant future.

 Are macros supported for keyboards with dedicated macro keys?